BalajiAI/BalajiAI/README.md

  - 👀 I’m interested in Artificial Intelligence

-- 🎉I'm looking to colaborate on Open Source Projects
+- 🎉I'm looking to colaborate on Research Projects

 - 📬 Reach Me at **balajivd01@gmail.com**